UPDATED FEB 8, 2020

-You won’t have to worry about the weather or fuss with a flat tire — just sign up for a class and show up ready to ride (and sweat — a lot!).
-Maybe you own your own pair of clip-in shoes, or maybe you haven’t pedaled since childhood.
 Whatever your biking status, DC has an indoor cycling studio for you.
-From flashing lights and fancy projectors to high-tech rides that’ll satisfy your competitive streak, we’ve rounded up the best cycling studios DC has to offer.
+From flashing lights and fancy projectors to high-tech rides that’ll satisfy your competitive streak, we’ve rounded up the best cycling studios the city has to offer.

 You’ve probably heard the hype surrounding this popular studio; SoulCycle’s classes all over DC bring together a tough workout with the latest music.
 Don’t expect to hear too many old classics, either — it’s all about the new jams here!
 And if you’re fighting off the urge to pump your fist or raise the roof, then you’re in luck — their classes also use light dumbbells to incorporate some arm work into your routine.
 Shoes are available for rent (your first time is free); otherwise, bring your own.

-This studio in Cathedral Commons and Logan Circle hosts one of the biggest classes in DC.
+This studio in Logan Circle (there are also locations in Bethesda, Mosaic, and Kentlands) hosts one of the biggest classes in DC.
 With tons of bikes and blue mood lighting, the energy of this sweat spot is hard to beat.
 Instructors’ playlists vary, but usually include a bit of a theme (think The Jackson 5, from their early hits to Janet and Michael).
 The best part?
-Classes often start with spa-like music and you’ll be encouraged to set your intention for the day before you start blasting those glutes.
+Classes often start with spa-like music, and you’ll be encouraged to set your intention for the day before you start blasting those glutes.

 This adorable converted row home in Capitol Hill has barre classes upstairs and cycling classes downstairs.
 Expect classes that incorporate a mix of hill climbs, sprints, and bike push-ups set to the beat of old-school ’90s hits and the latest jams.
 And the dark room, with only a few strategically lit candles, will allow you to zone out while you get your sweat on.
 Want to know what’s really fresh?
 Cool, damp, mint-scented towels are passed around at the end of class!

 If partying on a bike with your own private DJ sounds fun, CycleBar is the studio for you!
-Their high-intensity, theater-like cycling studio offers a variety of classes— rom themed rides like “Beyonce vs. Jay-Z” to more restorative classes like their “Connect Rides”—whatever your mood, CycleBar can accommodate.
-Check out their Arlington, Falls Church, and NE studios and make sure you grab a complimentary water bottle and banana on your way out.
+Their high-intensity, theater-like cycling studio offers a variety of classes — rom themed rides like “Beyonce vs. Jay-Z” to more restorative classes like their “Connect Rides".
+Whatever your mood, CycleBar can accommodate.
+Find them at their locations in NOMA, Columbia Pike, Falls Church, and Tysons (coming soon).
+Make sure you grab a complimentary water bottle and banana on your way out!

 Flywheel in both Dupont and CityCenterDC incorporates the latest technology and displays your bike stats on the large screen at the front of room.
 And since their studio features stadium seating, you’ll get a solid view of the instructor no matter where you sit.
 The only catch is bikes are assigned, so you won’t be able to walk in and snag a bike right next to your cycling buddy unless you two planned ahead.
 Cycling shoes are available for rent; otherwise, bring your own.
 And in addition to amazing showers and facilities, Flywheel offers bowls of free bananas and apples!